Apostolique/AposChess/training/README.md

-  generation and gate the dataset as it stands — resume after a Ctrl-C mid-generation without regenerating; completed games were already flushed), `--no-harvest` (don't save gate games into the dataset), `--refresh-cycle` / `--refresh-cycle-depth` (per-cycle value refresh, default 1% at the generation depth) and `--refresh-frac` / `--refresh-depth` (on-promotion refresh — see "Dataset maintenance"), `--no-refresh` (skip both refreshes for the fastest cycles, at the cost of staler `v` targets), `--jobs`.
+  generation and gate the dataset as it stands — resume after a Ctrl-C mid-generation without regenerating; completed games were already flushed), `--no-harvest` (don't save gate games into the dataset), `--refresh-cycle` / `--refresh-cycle-depth` (per-cycle value refresh — in ledger mode it drains the weakest label cohort under a 10-minute budget) and `--refresh-frac` / `--refresh-depth` (on-promotion refresh — see "Dataset maintenance"), `--no-refresh` (skip both refreshes for the fastest cycles, at the cost of staler `v` targets), `--jobs`.